“I stopped telling God about my problems, and started telling my problems, about God!”

-The Earle’s were an upper middle class family that lived in a beautiful home in the suburbs of New York City.
-The culture in the household was a amazing and vast feast of international food, variety of diverse cultural music and dance.
+The Earle’s were an upper-middle-class family that lived in a beautiful home in the suburbs of New York City.
+The culture in the household was an amazing and vast feast of international food, a variety of diverse cultural music and dance.
 Carla was the youngest of six children and was considered the “change of life” baby.”

 “I was always told I was an “accident.”
 My mother thought she had the flu.
 So as you can imagine, my interpretation and ideas about life were ”different.”
 I always felt out of place, like I intruded my mother’s life.
 I had siblings that were much older and were “not” happy with the news of my arrival, I looked different as an African American kid, so people pleasing and doing for others always felt good.
 I was a good student and a better athlete, and might I say, better than many boys my age and older!”